Fleckism/SecurityPlus/SecurityPlus/11B Secure Application Protocols.md

 Subscription services may also describe the outsourcing of network and security components and procedures.
 There may also be subscription use of enterprise cloud applications, which may be mediated by an access broker.
 # FILE TRANSFER SERVICES

 There are many means of transferring files across networks.
 A network operating system can host shared folders and files, enabling them to be copied or accessed over the local network or via remote access (over a VPN, for instance).
 Email and messaging apps can send files as attachments.
-HTTP supports file download (and uploads via various scripting mechanisms).
+Hyper Text Transfer ProtocolTTPs]] supports file download (and uploads via various scripting mechanisms).
 There are also peer-to-peer file sharing services.
-Despite the availability of these newer protocols and services, the file transfer protocol (FTP) remains very popular because it is efficient and has wide cross-platform support.
+Despite the [[Availability]] of these newer protocols and services, the file transfer protocol (FTP) remains very popular because it is efficient and has wide cross-platform support.

 ### File Transfer Protocol

 A File Transfer Protocol ([[FTP]]) server is typically configured with several public directories, hosting files, and user accounts.
-Most HTTP servers also function as FTP servers, and FTP services, accounts, and directories may be installed and enabled by default when you install a web server.
-FTP is more efficient compared to file attachments or HTTP file transfer, but has no security mechanisms.
+Most Hyper Text Transfer ProtocolTTPs]] servers also function as FTP servers, and FTP services, accounts, and directories may be installed and enabled by default when you install a web server.
+FTP is more efficient compared to file attachments or Hyper Text Transfer ProtocolTTPs]] file transfer, but has no security mechanisms.
 All authentication and data transfer are communicated as plaintext, meaning that credentials can easily be picked out of any intercepted FTP traffic.

 You should check that users do not install unauthorized servers on their PCs (a rogue server).
-For example, a version of IIS that includes HTTP, FTP, and SMTP servers is shipped with client versions of Windows, though it is not installed by default.
+For example, a version of IIS that includes Hyper Text Transfer ProtocolTTPs]], FTP, and SMTP servers is shipped with client versions of Windows, though it is not installed by default.

 ### SSH FTP (SFTP) and FTP Over SSL (FTPS)